 Season 2.5: The Live Show

 In July 2021, we were tremendously honored to receive an NYFA grant to put on a live show of The Gray Area.
 We will have more information on this in the coming weeks, but the live show will take place in New York, sometime in the early fall, and feature a series of stories somewhere between Seasons 2 and 3.
-It will be free to the public.
+The live show is approximately 100 minutes, mostly composed of new material, and will be free to the public.
+It will take place at the Gene Frankel Theatre, 24 Bond Street, on October 16, 2021 at 7:00 PM.
 In addition to staged versions of “The Head Doctor” and some of “West with the Light,” we will feature new material, with numerous members of our cast performing on stage.
+You can listen to a trailer here.

 As of June 2021, Season 3 is in pre-production.
 The planned season will involve several time periods during the 20th century, ranging from World War I, the Great Depression, an alternative universe during the 1950s, a 1977 epic that will chronicle disco vs. punk, as well as stories set in 1980, the present day (within the prime universe that the show occupies, where Hillary Clinton was elected President rather than Trump), and a few stories set in the future.
 Our showrunner is presently researching and writing the Season 3 scripts.
 As of June 2021, he has read 75 books to ensure factual accuracy and authenticity.